 However, the E4 has a footprint of 32" x 39" and so it would be unfair to list it among desktop CNCs, so it is not included in this review.

-The plywood frame of the E3 CNC clearly helps in cutting down the total cost of this desktop CNC compared to other CNCs in this category which have metal extrusion frames.
+The plywood frame of the E3 CNC clearly helps in cutting down the total cost of this desktop CNC compared to other CNCs in this category which has metal extrusion frames.

 The E3 uses a belt drive for X and Y axes while using an acme screw drive for the Z-axis.